Michael Waterson (economist)

 Michael Waterson is a British economist, researcher and academic.
 He is Professor of Economics at University of Warwick.

 Waterson's research is focused in the area of Industrial Economics, both theoretical and empirical.
 He has conducted research on Consumer Behaviour, firms' reactions to this and related policy issues; Energy Economics, including both supply and generation aspects; Supermarket pricing behaviour; and Transport policy.
 He has written or co-written 4 books, edited 2 books, written around 75 learned journal articles and several book chapters.

 He became a fellow of the Royal Society of Arts in 1989.
+He was made a Fellow of the Royal Economic Society in May 2025.

 Early life and education

 Waterson was largely brought up and went to school in Cornwall.
 He received a BA in Economics from University of Warwick in 1971.
 He then completed his M.Sc. in Economics from London School of Economics in 1972.
 Later, he returned to University of Warwick, where he received a Ph.D. in Economics in 1977.